 ROLE AND RESPONSIBILITIES OF PLUMBING CONSULTANT

 The plumbing consultant for a project should be a civil engineer, holding a license to carry out plumbing work.
-He should possess actual field experience with a sound knowledge of plumbing and sanitation work procedure.
+He should possess actual field experience with a sound knowledge of plumbing and sanitation work procedures.

 1. Responsibilities of the Plumbing consultant